viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 Your pet photographer is now set up.
 Place it in an area your pet frequently visits and don't forget to attach the colored object to your pet.

-If you want to learn more about data management or detection, you may enjoy one of these tutorials:
+Now you can follow similar steps and customize the code you've written to configure a sensor for detecting specific thresholds or filter out blurry images from your camera's captures.

+Try these other tutorials for more on working with the data management and vision services:

 {{< cards >}}
 {{% card link="/tutorials/services/try-viam-color-detection.md" %}}